-The concept of "total compensation" is where the real battle is fought for top talent.
+The concept of "total compensation" matters.
+It is where the real battle is fought for top talent.
 Your compensation management program will partially determine the strategic goals and objectives your company meets annually.
 Well-run compensation programs ensure pay equity and equality in benefits throughout the organization.
-It is important for business owners and HR leaders to know how compensation management works and what employees' expectations are so they can hit the bull's-eye with their compensation program.
+It is important for business owners and HR leaders to know how compensation management works and what employees' expectations are so companies can hit the bull's-eye with their compensation programs.

 What is compensation management?

-A company's compensation program is one of the main reasons employees choose to remain with an employer or look for a new one.
-According to a 2015 study by Jobvite, 71.6% of companies offer benefits designed to attract talent (i.e., they strive to offer more than their competitors do).
+A company's compensation program is one of the main reasons employees choose to either remain with an employer or look for a new one.

 Even when employees choose to stay, that does not mean they appreciate or fully understand their compensation package.
 Employers need to make the effort to help employees learn the true value of their overall compensation package.